techlahoma/board_meetings/2019/attachments/08_content_creation.md

 * Create a checklist of our processes to provide to contractors for conferences and workshops.
   * [Done!](https://docs.google.com/document/d/1co_SbACmSKAn1bcVp_sVPmnBm7vtmGkXUtoLWshaP8o/edit)
 * Ensure publishing of all event videos to YouTube within 2 weeks of Twitch broadcast.
   * We're struggling to get this done, since we don't have enough volunteers.
+The committee would like to discuss the possibility of paying people to do some of the work of meeting our goals.

 ## Report from each [team/workgroup](https://github.com/techlahoma/broadcasting/blob/master/Teams/teams.md):